tavrinky/site/effectssystemsmicroservies.md

 A Microservice is a Centralized Effects System

+EDIT: A friend explained to me that while this is a common use of microservices, it's better to just use a library.
+I hadn't much experience with microservices, as they were thought, rather microservices as they are made, which seems to be more of an expression of Conway's law rather than programming theory.

 Epistemic status: likely not particularly novel

 If you're running a Haskell backend with a non-trivial amount of microservices, you're probably using an effect system too.
 You're probably using MTL (although you might not be, I think what I'm about to say is just as true of polysemy and fused-effects), and when you're instantiating your monad stack, even with the same constraints, across microservices, you're probably using different transformers, or interpreting them differently.
 Perhaps this is intentional, which is fine, but likely some of them have come out of sync due to bitrot, or different decisions made when greenfielding a new service.